GeNeRT: A Physics-Informed Approach to Intelligent Wireless Channel Modeling via Generalizable Neural Ray Tracing: Polarization-Driven Outgoing Ray Prediction

 \subsection{Training Strategy}

-The training procedure of the network \( f(\theta) \) consists of two phases: modular-wise pre-training and system-wise end-to-end training.
-Before elaborating on these training phases, we first introduce the dataset with polarization components.
+The training procedure of the network \( f(\theta) \) consists of three stages: module-wise pre-training, system-wise end-to-end training, and measurement-based fine-tuning.
+The first two stages are conducted in simulation to learn general ray-surface interaction behavior and site-specific propagation characteristics, while the third stage uses sparse measured MPCs to adapt the simulation-trained model to real-world environments.
+Before elaborating on these training stages, we first introduce the dataset with polarization components.